DON JONAS | DURATION: 65 MINUTES

 Don describes Care Ring and its mission of providing health care to persons with limited resources.

-He discusses social determinants of health and how it its leading Care Ring in new directions.
+Don addresses medicaid transformation in North Carolina, social determinants of health, and how they are leading Care Ring in new directions.

 He reflects on the influence of Joe Martin, a community leader and executive at Bank of America.